 Highways England Company Limited (formerly the Highways Agency) is the publicly funded, government owned company that plans, designs, builds, operates and maintains more than 4,300 miles of motorway and major A-roads that form England’s strategic road network (SRN).
-As well as managing one of the world’s most advanced road networks, they provide information and assistance for four million road users who use it every day.
+They provide information and assistance for four million road users who use it every day and aim to provide them with safe and reliable journeys by managing one of the most advanced road networks in the world.

 Highways England’s organisational structure is made up of service divisions within directorates.
 The vast majority of work is procured for the Operations and Major Projects & Capital Portfolio Directorates.
 Services relating to design, commercial, technology and innovation are also procured for other parts of Highways England including the Safety, Engineering and Standards (SES) directorate and the Information, Communication and Technology (ICT) team.

-Highways England is currently funded by the Department of Transport through controlled five-year Road Investment Periods.
+Highways England is funded by the Department of Transport through controlled five-year Road Investment Periods.
+Government funding for RIS2, which covers Road Period 2 (RP2) 2020 – 2025, is set at £24.7bn.
 Their commitments and deliverables are set out by the government in a Road Investment Strategy (RIS) that runs in parallel.
-RIS1 will come to an end on 31 March 2020.
-The government is expected to confirm the figure for the next funding period following the general election in December.

-Approximately 90% of this work will be outsourced for collaborative delivery by Highways England’s community of supply chain partners.
-The nature of the work undertaken by HE’s supply chain is extremely diverse and ranges from investment planning and economic analysis, through the full lifecycle of solution design and construction, into operating and maintaining the network and beyond into post-project evaluation and customer service management.
-The supply chain also complements and enhances the 5,000 professionals Highways England employs by providing ancillary services such as organisational change, programme and commercial management, academic research and development and dispute resolution and insurance advice.
+The majority of this work will be outsourced for collaborative delivery by Highways England’s community of supply chain partners.
+The nature of the work undertaken by Highways England’s supply chain is extremely diverse.
+It ranges from investment planning and economic analysis, through the full lifecycle of solution design and construction, into operating and maintaining the network and beyond into post-project evaluation and customer service management.
+The supply chain also complements and enhances almost 6,000 professionals Highways England employs by providing ancillary services such as organisational change, programme and commercial management, academic research and development and dispute resolution and insurance advice.

 Click here to download Highways England’s Board & Executive structure chart.